-As a governor or trustee, what will I do?
+As a governor, what will I do?

 The governing board has a strategic role with three key functions: